Preston College

-Preston College is a further education college in the city of Preston, Lancashire, England.
+Preston College is a further education in the city of Preston, Lancashire, England.
 The college originally opened as W. R. Tuson College in September 1974 and was renamed Preston College on 1 September 1989.

 Campus

 The college had two main sites until mid-2011; the main campus on St. Vincent's Road in Fulwood and a smaller building located next to Moor Park.
 The college finished the build of a Btec building in mid-2011 upon the Fulwood campus; the replaced the Moor Park campus.

 A £5m visual and performing arts centre was opened on the Fulwood site in January 2012.

 Courses

 The college primarily provides education in vocational subjects, but academic courses at a sixth form college level can also be undertaken.